jgraley/cotest/coroutines/docs/server-style.md

 ## Server style API

-A few of Cotest's API functions are designated as being the server-style API.
-This part of the API is simple to use, but a rule applies to its usage.
+A few of Cotest's API functions are designated as forming the _server-style API_.
+These are simple to use, but a rule applies to their usage which we must be careful to respect.

 The server API functions are
- - `NEXT_EVENT()` - this returns the next event received by the coroutine
+ - `NEXT_EVENT()` - this returns the next event received by the coroutine (can be mock call or launch result)
  - `ACCEPT()` - tells Cotest that this coroutine will handle the mock call
  - `DROP()` - tells Cotest the corotuine will not handle the call and GMock should continue searching for a handler

-The rule is that once we have a handle from `NEXT_EVENT()` we must call `DROP()` or `ACCEPT()` on that handle before making any launches or returning from any other mock calls.
-It is OK to return on the handle provided by `NEXT_EVENT()` because in this case `ACCEPT()` in inferred.
+The rule is that if we call `NEXT_EVENT()` and it returns a mock call handle, we must call `DROP()` or `ACCEPT()` on that handle before making any launches or returning from any other mock calls.
+It is also OK to `RETURN()` on the handle provided by `NEXT_EVENT()` because in this case `ACCEPT()` in inferred.

 The handle returned by `NEXT_EVENT()` is an event handle, and can represent a mock call or a launch result:
  - `event.IS_CALL()` will return a valid handle (casts to `true`) if it's a mock call.